brstu/OTIS-2025/trunk/ii02701/task_01/doc/README.md

 Result of the 6 step of linear model: 0.30303
 Result of the 7 step of linear model: 0.30303
 Result of the 1 step of non-linear model: 1
+Enter u for the 2 step: 10
-Result of the 2 step of non-linear model: 0.50456 Result of the 3 step of non-linear model: 0.469605 Result of the 4 step of non-linear model: 0.491618 Result of the 5 step of non-linear model: 0.49286 Result of the 6 step of non-linear model: 0.492238 Result of the 7 step of non-linear model: 0.492195
+Result of the 2 step of non-linear model: 0.50456 Enter u for the 3 step: 10
+Result of the 3 step of non-linear model: 0.469605 Enter u for the 4 step: 10
+Result of the 4 step of non-linear model: 0.491618 Enter u for the 5 step: 10
+Result of the 5 step of non-linear model: 0.49286 Enter u for the 6 step: 10
+Result of the 6 step of non-linear model: 0.492238 Enter u for the 7 step: 10
+Result of the 7 step of non-linear model: 0.492195